User authentication rules

 -

-View a description of the command to get a list of rules:
+View the description of the command for getting a list of rules:

 yc managed-greenplum hba-rules list --help -